Tudor food and drink: Eating out

+worked from cramped storefronts or from movable stalls."

+By the 1370s, there were pavement cafes in the Westminster suburbs but no eating-houses proper.
+Inns and taverns were the first to do restaurant-like business as these establishments already had rooms with tables and chairs set aside for dining.
+The earliest evidence for this change is from the 1420s.
+Eating-houses appear around the 1550s.

 Table manners

 Having clean hands was very important, as several people would dig into a common dish with their fingers.
-Therefore, they were advised by "Miss Manners" of the day to wash their hands out in the open where everyone could see, to make sure that they were clean.
-Besides that, manuals for manners from the Renaissance and Middle Ages listed some things that were frowned upon at the dinner table, including:
+Therefore, they were advised to wash their hands out in the open where everyone could see, to make sure that they were clean.
+Besides that, manuals for manners from the Renaissance and Middle Ages listed some activities that were frowned upon at the dinner table, including: